-This study presents new analysis of the value, costs and benefits of the coral reef economy to highlight that shifting the trajectory of coral reef health from one of continuing decline towards a healthy state could unlock tens of billions of dollars in additional value.
-The findings show that this shift can be largely achieved through strategic interventions using available tools and methods, indicating that the goal of closing the gap between the forecast benefits of a healthy reef and the current trend towards coral reef degradation is within our reach.
+This study presents new analysis of the value, costs and benefits of the coral reef economy to highlight that shifting the trajectory Modelling a healthy coral reef future of coral reef health from one of continuing decline towards a The magnitude of change that could be achieved by enhancing healthy state could unlock tens of billions of dollars in coral reef health is due to the exceptional value of the additional value.
+The findings show that this shift can be largely ecosystem services they provide.
+Reefs are a key source of food, achieved through strategic interventions using available tools livelihoods and economic opportunity to people in more than and methods, indicating that the goal of closing the gap 100 countries and protect shorelines around the world from between the forecast benefits of a healthy reef and the current erosion.
+They host a quarter of all known marine species and trend towards coral reef degradation is within our reach. attract national and international tourists alike.